ericsienk/inquirer-autocomplete-prompt/README.md

 ```

-See also [example.js](https://github.com/mokkabonna/inquirer-autocomplete-prompt/blob/master/example.js) for a working example.
+See also [example.js](https://github.com/ericsienk/inquirer-autocomplete-prompt/blob/master/example.js) for a working example.

 I recommend using this package with [fuzzy](https://www.npmjs.com/package/fuzzy) if you want fuzzy search.
 Again, see the example for a demonstration of this.

 ![Autocomplete prompt](./inquirer.gif)

-## Credits
+## Forked from

 [Martin Hansen](https://github.com/mokkabonna/)

-## License

-ISC